Plastics as base materials

-The basic materials used by IFG are plastics.
-This means that these materials are produced by an industrial chemical process.
-The materials we use are known as polymers.
-A polymer is a substance consisting of molecules in a series of identical subunits that are linked together like a chain.
+The basic materials that IFG uses are synthetic materials.
+This means that they are manufactured via an industrial chemical process.
+They are so-called ‘polymers’.
+A polymer is a substance that consists of molecules linked together in a sequence of several identical parts.

-Foam is created by creating pockets of gas during the production of the polymer.
-The pockets of gas may be open or closed, and this is why we refer to open-cell or closed-cell foam.
-Naturally, the particular structure of a foam will have an effect on its properties.
+Foam is created by creating gas pockets during the production of the polymer.
+The pockets of gas can be closed or open (open-cell or closed-cell foam).
+This structure obviously has an effect on the technical properties of the foam.

-The gaspocket-structure determines, among other things, the weight, resilience and strength of the foam.
-Through combining and varying the properties of a foam can be increased in various respects.
+The structure of the gas pockets determines, among other things, the weight, resilience and strength of the foam.
+By combining and varying, these foam properties can be expanded in various ways.

-Polyurethane (PU): a major polymer family with many applications.
-For example, PU is used in construction as an insulator, in furniture or in the walls of a refrigerator or freezer.
-PU is a copolymer composed of two segments: a hard or a soft component.
+An important family of polymers with many applications.
+For example, it is used as insulation in construction, for furniture in office environments or in refrigerators and freezers.
+PU is a copolymer that consists of two segments: a hard and a soft component.

-Polyurea (coating): a two-component polymer (isocyanate and polymer resin) with a high molecular density.
-As a result of a short exothermic reaction, a very tough and extremely elastic protective layer forms.
-Polyurea is often used as an alternative to leather.
+A two-component polymer (Isocyanate and Polymer resin) with a high molecular density.
+After a brief exothermic reaction, a very tough and extremely elastic uniform protective layer is created, which is very suitable for use as a coating.